penumbra-zone/UIPs/uips/uip-1.md

   addressed.
 UIP submissions lacking a "Security Considerations" section will be rejected.
 A UIP cannot reach "Final" status without a Security Considerations discussion deemed sufficient by the reviewers.
+* **Privacy Considerations**: All UIPs must include a section discussing relevant privacy implications and considerations.
+This section should provide information critical for privacy discussions, expose risks, and be used throughout the proposal's life-cycle.
+Examples include privacy-relevant design decisions, concerns, significant discussions, implementation-specific guidance, pitfalls, an outline of threats and risks, and how they are addressed.
+UIP submissions lacking a "Privacy Considerations" section will be rejected.
+A UIP cannot reach "Final" status without a Pecurity Considerations discussion deemed sufficient by the reviewers.
 * **Copyright Waiver**: All UIPs must be in the public domain.
 The copyright waiver MUST link to the license file and use the following
   wording: Copyright and related rights waived via CC0.